I've been discharged!!!

 It still hasn’t sunk in that I’ve actually been discharged; there have been lots of times when I’ve thought that the day would never come.

-Three months ago I waved goodbye to my dear parents through the glass window of the locked ward doors.
+Three months ago I waved goodbye to my parents through the glass window of the locked ward doors.
 However, on Thursday, I got to walk out of those same doors WITH them.
-I didn’t have to ask permission to be buzzed out, nor did I have to get my leave from the ward granted, I was able to freely walk out of there!
+I didn’t have to ask permission to be buzzed out or have to get my leave from the ward granted, I was able to freely walk out!

-An update so far - I’m finding life on the outside utterly thrilling!
-I can now make cups of tea WHENEVER I want, can have HOT showers, or EVEN a bath if I so wish!
-I can experience delicacies such as toast that’s hot enough for the butter to actually melt, as well as the more extravagant luxuries of Emma Hepburn’s famously good cooking!...
-I can choose what I eat, when I want, where I want.
-And what’s more, I can actually be a normal 22 year old; meeting up with people, going out, and roaring around in trusty old Ona!
-It feels AMAZING!
+An update so far - life on the outside thrilling… I can now make cups of tea WHENEVER I want, can have HOT showers, or even a bath if I want!
+I can eat toast that’s actually toasted enough for the butter to melt.
+I can meet up with friends, go out, and roaring around in my trusty old Ona!
+It feels amazing.

-I suppose it must be hard to imagine what life is like when your freedom is taken away from you, if you’ve never had to endure it.
+It must be hard to imagine what life is like when your freedom is taken away from you, if you’ve never had to endure it.
 All I can say is how it felt for me - like my worst nightmare.
-The driving force behind my anorexia, has always been an extreme desire for control (though of course, it paradoxically takes away all your control).
-So, being detained in a locked ward, where my bags were checked, my room searched, with little/no choice over the food I had to eat, and having to earn the simple pleasure of a walk in the fresh air, really was hellish, but, let me make this very clear, I knew it was what I needed at the time; I wouldn’t be where I am today had I not gone through it.
+The driving force behind my anorexia, has always been an extreme desire for control so being detained in a locked ward, where my bags were checked, my room searched, with little/no choice over the food I had to eat, and having to earn the simple pleasure of a walk in the fresh air, was horrendous but, let me make this very clear, I knew it was what I needed at the time.
+I wouldn’t be where I am today, or potentially still alive had I not been admitted.

 31st January 2019 – ‘I have to wait until 21:45 for ‘night snack’ before I can settle down and sleep and escape this nightmare.
 I’m still here though, as Mima knows if I walk out now it’ll (anorexia) make me go home, pretend things will be different when… they won’t, and I’ll have missed out on my one shot at beating this.
 So, no matter what, I WILL stick it out for now… a day at a time.’